Nutlope/docs/autocomplete/guides/building-first-spec.md

 `-b` is an option of the `checkout` subcommand, so we'll nest the flag under the subcommand's `options` array.
 Options take a name and description, both of which will show in the Fig UI.

-Nested under the `-b` option is another argument named branch, telling Fig that the option accepts an argument.
-The Fig parser won't function properly if args aren't included when there should be user input, so don't forget to at least insert an empty `args: {}` propety when there should be an argument.
-Here, since both `args` and `options` are available under `checkout`, Fig expects either an option or an argument.
+Nested under the `-b` option is another argument named branch.
+The Fig parser won't function properly if args aren't included when there should be user input, so don't forget to at least insert an empty `args: {}` property when there should be an argument.

 ```js
 var completionSpec = {